bitcoinj/bitcoinj.github.io/getting-started-java.md

 Threading.USER_THREAD = runInUIThread;
 {% endhighlight %}

-In some cases bitcoinj can generate a large number of events very fast, this is typical when syncing the block chain with a wallet that has a lot of transactions in it as each one can generate a transaction confidence changed event (as they get buried deeper and deeper).
+In some cases bitcoinj can generate a large number of events very fast, this is typical when syncing the blockchain with a wallet that has a lot of transactions in it as each one can generate a transaction confidence changed event (as they get buried deeper and deeper).
 It's very likely that in future the way wallet events work will change to avoid this problem, but for now that's how the API works.
 If the user thread falls behind then memory bloat can occur as event listener invocations queue up on the heap.
 To avoid this, you can register event handlers with `Threading.SAME_THREAD` as the executor, in which case they will run immediately on bitcoinj controlled background threads.
-However you must be exceptionally careful when using this mode - any exceptions that occur in your code may unwind bitcoinj stacks and cause peer disconnection, also, re-entering the library may cause lock inversions or other issues.
+However, you must be exceptionally careful when using this mode - any exceptions that occur in your code may unwind bitcoinj stacks and cause peer disconnection, also, re-entering the library may cause lock inversions or other issues.
 Generally you should avoid doing it unless you really need the extra performance and know exactly what you're doing.

 ## Receiving money